Sam-Osian/PFD-toolkit/docs/loader/load_reports.md

-## Get reports
+## Load live report data

 `load_reports()` is the quickest way to access PFD reports.
+While before, researchers would have to manually download reports one-by-one, this function allows users to immediately access all reports immediately.

-It loads a clean CSV and returns a pandas `DataFrame`.
-Each row represents a single report, with columns reflect the main sections of the report.
+The function returns a pandas `DataFrame`, with each row representing an individual report and the columns representing the main report sections.

 ```py
 from pfd_toolkit import load_reports